JasonLocklin/Dissertation/VWM/Methods.md

-For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the colour bar.
+For each trial, these measures were calculated based on the physical location of the participant's response relative to the true colour of the target square on the colour bar (the colorspace was as used in @Emrich2012 --- i.e., cyclical, so the extreme ends of the color bar were continouous in the analysis).
 First, a probability that the
 participant indicated the correct target colour, $P_T$, was made relative to the